django/deps/draft/orm-field-api-related-improvement.rst

 QuerySet filtering
 ~~~~~~~~~~~~~~~~~~

-This is where the real fun begins.

 The fundamental problem here is that Q objects which are used all over the
 code that handles filtering are designed to describe single field lookups.
-On the other hand, CompositeFields will require a way to describe several
-individual field lookups by a single expression.

 Since the Q objects themselves have no idea about fields at all and the
 actual field resolution from the filter conditions happens deeper down the